Editor’s Note: This post was updated on July 25, 2018, for accuracy and comprehensiveness. It was originally published on December 15, 2016.

 Improved body image

-Both the Centers for Disease Control and Prevention (CDC) and the American Heart Association (AHA) recommend 2 or more days per week of muscle-strengthening activities that work all major muscle groups (legs, hips, back, abdomen, chest, shoulders, and arms) for all adults.
+Both the Centers for Disease Control and Prevention (CDC) and the American Heart Association (AHA) recommend 2 or more days per week of total body resistance workouts that work all major muscle groups alternating between the lower body (legs, hips, back, abdomen) and upper body (chest, shoulders, and arms) for all adults.

-For postmenopausal women, researchers recommend doing resistance and weight bearing exercise three days a week (on alternate days).
+For postmenopausal women, researchers recommend doing resistance and weight bearing based workouts three days a week (on alternate days).

-If you’re a newbie, start with a couple days a week and work your way up from there.
+If you’re a newbie, start by adding one workout a week that uses resistance bands and light dumbbells and work your way up from there.

 Ready for your turn?

-Contrary to popular belief, the “tight and toned” look many women want is achieved by a mix of cardio and strength training, not just steady-state treadmill-style cardio.
+Contrary to popular belief, the “tight and toned” look many women want is achieved by both a mix of cardio workouts and strength training.

 You can set better goals too: If you set a goal of gaining Lean Body Mass instead of losing weight, you’ll be able to measure the results of your resistance training efforts in terms of lean mass gained instead of pounds lost, which can be quite empowering because it relieves you from caring about what the scale says about your body weight.

 So where do you start … or how do you improve your current resistance training efforts?
 Setting body composition goals is a good place to start.
-Once you’ve done that, work with an experienced friend or personal trainer to show you how to perform resistance training exercises with proper form.
+Once you’ve done that, work with a certified personal trainer at a local fitness center to show you how to perform resistance training exercises, like the dumbbell squat variations, with proper form.

-If you’re a woman who hasn’t tried strength training or aren’t getting the results you wanted when you started, now’s the perfect time to jump on the bandwagon, or rather, pick up a barbell.
+If you’re a woman who hasn’t tried strength training or aren’t getting the results you wanted from her workouts, now’s the perfect time to jump on the bandwagon, or rather, pick up the dumbbells.